MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >3.
 The launch version of the game has 1000 gamerscore spread across 10-100 achievements.

 **Fail Examples**
 >1.
-An achievement doesn’t unlock when the criteria has been met.
+An achievement doesn't unlock when the criteria has been met.
 >2.
 An achievement unlocks before the criteria has been met.
 >3.
 The launch version of the game does not have 1000G.
 >4.
 The launch version of the game has more or fewer than 10-100 achievements.